Family Law Courtroom Results – Carlsbad

 On March 7, 2013, Attorney Catie Young obtained orders in a heavily litigated child custody hearing.
-Attorney Young’s client, the mother in the case, hired Griffith, Young & Lass after having received a poor recommendation from Family Court Services (FCS) and having attended FCS mediation without consulting with a qualified family lawyer.
+Attorney Young’s client, the mother in the case, hired Griffith, Young & Lass after having received a poor recommendation from Family Court Services (FCS) and having attended FCS mediation without a lawyer.
 The FCS Recommendation called for sole legal custody of the children to the Father and supervised visits with a mere 5% timeshare with the Mother.
 Attorney Young did her best to negotiate a settlement with the opposing attorney, but emboldened by the mediator’s recommendation, the opposing counsel refused to budge.
 After presentation of evidence including the testimony of the parties, Ms. Young was able to obtain unsupervised liberal visitation orders granting extended weekends and weekday overnight visits for her client as well as joint legal custody.
 This was the first child custody hearing in a newly filed San Diego Divorce case.
 Had the hearing gone differently, it would have set the tone for an uphill battle moving forward.

 TWO WEEK OLD BABY RETURNED TO FATHER AFTER TAKEN INTO PROTECTIVE CUSTODY

 On February 27, 2013, Attorney John Griffith obtained orders from a San Diego Juvenile Dependency Court returning a 2-week old infant from temporary foster care into the care of his Father.
 Attorney Griffith was retained by the Father, a member of the U.S. Navy, after he was notified that his two-week-old son had been removed from the Mother’s care due to an admission of drug use during the pregnancy.
 Attorney Griffith attended the initial detention hearing the very next morning.
 The counsel assigned to the child adamantly opposed the release of the child to the Father citing that in his opinion the Father had failed to protect the child from the Mother due to his knowledge of the Mother’s prior drug use.
 Attorney Griffith was able to persuade all attorney’s involved in the case as well as the CPS social worker that his client child provides a safe and stable environment for the child.
 The child was reunited with the Father later that day.